chef-boneyard/chef-client/README.md

 ### cron
 Use this recipe to run chef-client as a cron job rather than as a service.
 The cron job runs after random delay that is between 0 and 90 seconds to ensure that the chef-clients don't attempt to connect to the chef-server at the exact same time.
 You should set node["chef_client"]["init_style"] = "none" when you use this mode but it is not required.

+### safe_cron
+This recipe provides a safe wrapper aroudn the chef-client cron job that allows for per node stop/go control and prevents from chef-client overrunning itself.
+All the cron recipe notes still apply.

 Usage
 -----